ravirun/misfit-ravi/README.md

 ## Key Points to Cover

 1. **Core Theme**
-   - Exploring modern life's fear of slowing down
+   - Exploring relearning the art of doing nothing
    - Finding the satirical angle
    - Making it relatable and timeless